A-Larsen/accord/notes/FIXME.md

 > ws.send("<root><user closing=\"false\" id=\"73\"></user><message chatroom=\"ktclilwwceccxmjcqxzc\" date=\"1600794987\">not good&lt;br&gt;</message></root>")
 ```

-I don't want users to be able to send messages throught the console
+I don't want users to be able to send messages throught the console.

+this also means that you could send a message as a different user than the one
+you are logged into